elbin-cenisev/simple-rpg/README.md

 ## Installation
 The easiest way to start playing is to click the link in the Deployed Link section.
 Alternatively, you could clone the repository, run npm install in VSCode and host the server on localhost (MongoDB).
+You can run the app by using the npm start command.

 ## Deployed Link
 https://blooming-river-68773.herokuapp.com/